 Time: 1.5 – 2 hours

-The entire Lion’s Head hike is about 17 km and takes several hours.
-I only completed a portion of the trail due to limited time.
-Even so, it’s gotta be one of the best hikes near Toronto and is well worth the visit.
+Note: The entire Lion’s Head Loop is approximately 17 km in length and takes several hours to complete.
+Due to limited time, I was only able to hike a portion of the trail.
+Even so, the Lion’s Head Lookout is one of the best hikes near Toronto.

 Lion's Head Lookout parking area